 Both the Aerohive/Euclid and Nearbuy's approach require a smartphone's Wi-Fi radio to be enabled, which isn't always the case for consumers.
 Both systems also ignore feature-phone customers and those who aren't carrying a mobile device.

 Aerohive's latest move demonstrates that wireless has become much more than merely an on-ramp for clients to a merchant's network.
 Many of the same details that online merchants once "owned" are now available to physical stores that are properly equipped.
-It's easy to think of retail Wi-Fi as the stuff of inventory tracking or perhaps a guest network to lure shoppers in, but store owners can also transform Wi-Fi into a powerful intelligence-gathering tool.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+It's easy to think of retail Wi-Fi as the stuff of inventory tracking or perhaps a guest network to lure shoppers in, but store owners can also transform Wi-Fi into a powerful intelligence-gathering tool.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio